Freedom App Alternatives for iPhone (2026)

 1. Habit Doom: Habit-locked instead of schedule-locked

 Habit Doom locks selected iOS apps until daily habits are checked off.
-Where Freedom unlocks apps at a scheduled time, Habit Doom unlocks when the user completes a defined action.
-The user picks the apps to lock and defines two to ten daily habits.
-Both layers are integrated.
+Where Freedom unlocks apps at a scheduled time, Habit Doom unlocks when you complete a defined action.
+You pick the apps to lock and define two to ten daily habits, and the two layers work as one.
 Force-quitting Habit Doom does not release the lock.

 2. Opal: iOS-native scheduled blocking

-Opal does scheduled blocking the same way Freedom does, but designed iOS-first.
-The interface is polished, the analytics are richer, and the integration with iOS Focus modes is tighter than Freedom's Apple support.
-For users specifically wanting scheduled blocking on iPhone, Opal is the iOS-native alternative.
+Opal runs the same scheduled-blocking mechanic as Freedom, but it is built iOS-first.
+The interface is more polished, the analytics run richer, and the tie-in with iOS Focus modes is tighter than Freedom's Apple support.
+If what you want is scheduled blocking specifically on iPhone, Opal is the native answer.

 3. One Sec: Friction without scheduling